‘Goldilocks virus’: Delta vanquishes all variant rivals as scientists race to understand its tricks

 Scientists say the delta variant’s mutations look, at first glance, unremarkable compared with the mutations in variants it has outcompeted.
 It lacks some of the immunity-evading mutations seen in gamma and beta, for example.

-But one mutation, P681R, may play an outsized role in boosting delta.
+But one mutation, P681R, may play an outsize role in boosting delta.
 The coronavirus requires two steps to get into the cell, akin to putting a key into a lock and turning it to open the door.
 Most of the mutations identified in the other “variants of concern” seem to improve the key’s fit to the lock, said Vineet D. Menachery, a scientist who studies coronaviruses at the University of Texas Medical Branch in Galveston.
 The P681R mutation seems to improve how the key is turned, making it better at getting into cells.

 Most laboratory research has focused on the spike protein the virus uses to enter cells.
 But delta has mutations that affect other regions — and little is known about what they do.

 Nevan Krogan, a senior investigator at the Gladstone Institute of Data Science and Biosciences, found this year that the highly contagious alpha variant may have derived some of its advantage from being able to suppress a person’s innate immune response.
-That’s the first line of defense again an infection.
+That’s the first line of defense against an infection.
 He and colleagues are exploring whether something similar helps delta.

 “When these variants started, everybody was talking ‘spike, spike, spike,’ ” Krogan said.
 “Obviously, spike is involved in this, getting virus into cells more effectively . . . there’s other mutations that are somehow suppressing the immune response.”